rafalxczajkowski/todo-app-client-server/README.md

 ## Description

-Todo app with separately built frontend and backend parts.
+Todo app with frontend and backend parts.
-Frontend part has been built using React and TypeScript, backend part with Node, Express, MongoDB.
+Frontend part has been built using React, backend with Node, Express and MongoDB.

 The application allows to add, remove and edit tasks.
-Doesn't have authentication.

 ## Installation

-1. Clone both repositories.
+1. Clone.
-2. Run server.
-   1. Go to 'server' directiory.
-   2. Run `npm install`.
+2. Install.
-   3. Run `npm start`.
-3. Run client.
-   1. Go to 'client' directory.
+   1. Go to app's main directory.
-   2. Run `npm install`.
+   2. Run `npm run build`.
+3. Run.
-   3. Run `npm start`.
+   1. Run `npm start`.

 ## Usage